buchlausa/buchla_doc/docs/easel-family/module.md

 ---
 # The Buchla 208 Easel Module

 The module is for use in boats and the Music Easel.
+It's really great!

 # Callouts